 Analyze and improve ad performance

 Analyzing ad performance is essential simply because you can't improve what you don't measure.
-Once your ad goes live, keep an eye on important metrics, such as;
+Once your ad goes live, keep an eye on important metrics, such as:

-• Return on ad spend (ROAS): This measures your earned revenue for each dollar you spend on an ad campaign.
+Return on ad spend (ROAS) This measures your earned revenue for each dollar you spend on an ad campaign.
 When you start, it will be below 1, but give it time.

-• Conversion: Focus on quality.
+Conversion Focus on quality.
 For instance, if your ultimate goal is getting leads, you’d need to measure the number of qualified leads, not just simple form submissions.

-• Conversion rate: If low, consider improving your landing page or content.
+Conversion rate If low, consider improving your landing page or content.

-• Click-through rate (CTR): If low, consider improving your ad copies, creatives, or targeting.
+Click-through rate (CTR) If low, consider improving your ad copies, creatives, or targeting.

-• Cost-per-click (CPC): Monitor CPC to ensure you’re not overspending on clicks that don’t convert.
+Monitor CPC to ensure you’re not overspending on clicks that don’t convert.
 High CPC can strain your budget without delivering a proportional return.
-If CPC is high but conversion rates are low, reassess your keyword strategy, targeting, and ad relevance, or adjust your bidding strategy.

 As a best practice, don’t analyze metrics in isolation.
 For instance, high CTR may look good on its own.
 However, if the conversion rate is low, then you may be dealing with fraudulent clicks.
 The idea here is to consider the impact of several metrics and how they relate, as that gives you a clearer picture.
 Then, use the insights to improve your ad campaign.